A Learning Community

 Notre Dame is committed to keeping teaching groups as small as possible and in most classes there are approximately 26 students.

-As a Language College we offer a greater range of languages after school.
+As a Language College we offer a greater range of languages than many schools.

 - - home learning clubs

 - - music clubs